sathish316/pIpe/README.md

 ### Contribute

-pIpe is still a work in progress and currently works only for JSON content source with Gtalk and Pushover notifications.
+pIpe is still a work in progress and currently works only for JSON content source with Gtalk, Pushover and Growl notifications.

 To contribute, fork and check out unfinished Sources, Sinks, Inputs, Outputs